 - High blood sugar levels,

-This may not be the end of the world but will be the end of their chances of qualifying for a Preferred Plus rate in most situations and may even be the end of their chances of qualifying for a Preferred rate altogether.
+This may not be the end of the world, but it will be the end of their chances of qualifying for a Preferred Plus rate in most situations and may even be the end of their chances of qualifying for a Preferred rate altogether.

-That’s why we always advise all of our clients who have been diagnosed with any “serious” pre-existing medical conditions to first apply for a no medical exam life insurance policy unless they are absolutely certain what kind of results they will get from a medical exam.
+That’s why we always advise clients diagnosed with “serious” pre-existing medical conditions to apply for a no-medical-exam life insurance policy unless they are sure what kind of results they will get from a medical exam.

-What can I do to improve my chances at qualifying for the best possible life insurance policy?
+How can I improve my chances of qualifying for the best possible life insurance policy?

 As you can see from this article, there are a lot of things that one should be aware of when choosing to apply for a life insurance policy when they are over the age of 40, which is why it only makes sense that there probably isn’t one life insurance company or policy that’s going to be the “best” for everyone.